anupamdutta/anupamdutta.github.io/about.md

 ---

-I am Anupam Dutta.
+I am **Anupam Dutta**.
 This is not a blog.
 This is a Quant Research Lab.

 Trading is not just what I do.
 It is how I think.